Ghost Typing Your Way to Hollywood

 }

-The above class is almost the same as before; the only difference is what's happening inside startTextAnimation.
+The above class is almost the same as before; the only difference is what's happening inside startTypingAnimation():

 Who they gonna call? πŸ‘»

-So we have seen two different ways of creating the ghost typing effect and two different ways to chain those animations together.
-All this means that the next time Hollywood comes calling about creating an AI sequence on an iOS device for the latest Tom Cruise movie, you can wholeheartedly accept their cheque knowing that whether the text is over one line or multiple lines, you have it covered.
+We've explored a few different takes on the ghost typing effect and how to chain them together.
+That means the next time Hollywood needs an iOS app to display some dramatic AI dialogue on screen in the latest Tom Cruise movie, you'll be ready to wholeheartedly accept their cheque knowing that whether the text is over one line or multiple lines, you have it covered.
+When the call comes, just remember: ghosts might not be real, but ghost typing definitely is πŸ‘».

 To see the above code snippets together in a working example, head over to the repository and clone the project.